-- Leased Properties are not equipped with CBORD.
-Keys to front doors, rooms, apartments, and mailboxes (if applicable) are the responsibility of the assigned residents.
+- Leased Properties are generally not equipped with CBORD.
+Keys to front doors, rooms and apartments are the responsibility of the assigned residents.
 Students are not permitted to make duplicate keys or give keys to guests.
 Violation of this policy will result in disciplinary action through the Office of Student Conduct and Conflict Resolution, and, in some cases, may result in the cancellation of the Residence Hall and Dining License Agreement.
 Lost keys will result in a \$25-150 charge for a core change/lock update depending on the lock/core. - Leased Properties do not have Husky Cable or NUwave, but internet and cable can be set up through an outside provider.
 You will also be given a \$100 credit for each semester \$50 per summer term on your student account in the sixth week of the term to assist you with cost related to cable TV and internet.
-Limited cable is provided through the Xfinity on Campus service.
 Arrangements for cable or internet service must be made with the appropriate service provider to connect/purchase services, disconnect services, and return equipment.
 Information about providers can be found on this page: https://offcampus.northeastern.edu/utilities/

-LAUNDRY FACILITIES: Not every leased property building is equipped with laundry facilities and some may require different means of payment.
+LAUNDRY FACILITIES: Not every leased property building is equipped with laundry facilities, and some may require different means of payment.
 Students living in a Leased Property may be permitted limited access to a nearby residence hall for the express purpose of accessing laundry facilities.
 The full details of this access will be shared upon moving in to Leased Properties.